AndersDeath/diary2/000-current.md

 # 02 June - Friday - Kaş - 246 day of immigration

 I talked to Fedor today.
+He is absolutely ok with things